meuleman/epilogos/README.md

 and `starch` (the latter is part of `bedops`) in your PATH environment variable.
 * A single script, `computeEpilogos.sh`, does all the processing.
+(But see below for important differences between `computeEpilogos.sh` and `computeEpilogos_singleChromosomeSingleProcessor.sh`.)
 Before you run the script, you need to make the executable programs that the script calls.
 This is done by running `make` from this directory.
 This will make 3 programs, and place them into a